 While reaching quorum on the first count, the meeting quickly descended into a protracted and heated discussion on who the deputy chairperson would be.
 The deputy chairperson chairs the meeting when the President delivers their report, and is normally selected by the President at each meeting without contention.
 As SRC President Jacky He did not have a report to deliver this meeting, the role was purely a formality.

-The results of this secret ballot was then contested by Grassroots councillor Jazz Breen.
+The results of this secret ballot were then contested by Grassroots councillor Jazz Breen.
 While the results were ruled legitimate by the acting chair Julia Robins, Breen then requested another secret ballot, determining whether Robins’ ruling on the first secret ballot was valid or not.
-After the vote showed a majority in favour of Robins’ ruling, a third secret ballot was conducted regarding the original problem of whether He’s deputy chairperson nomination could stand.
+While this did not eventuate into another secret ballot, Robins recounted the vote and confirmed the result as valid.
+After this, another secret ballot was conducted regarding the original problem of whether He’s deputy chairperson nomination could stand.
 The vote decided that He’s original nomination was valid, allowing Callinan to be declared as deputy chairperson –almost three hours after the meeting had begun.

 Before discussion on the regulations could start, Breen successfully moved to adjourn the meeting, ending it at around 9:30pm.